This post was most recently updated on December 4th, 2018

-So the foods you take have to counteract the effects of the 5 problems referred above.
+So the foods you take should REVERSE the effects of the 5 problems referred above.

 Here are the 20 foods that are crucial to correct hormonal imbalances, set right blood sugar metabolism, reduce inflammation, enhance immunity and reduce your stress levels.

 1. Flax seeds:

 Flaxseeds are also commonly referred to as linseed.
 The phytoestrogens present in them are referred to as lignans.
 The seeds are generally ground and used in bread, cereals and salads to boost the absorption rate.

 The dietary fiber and omega-3 fatty acids found in flax seeds improves bowel movement and in the process eliminates excess estrogen from your body.
 Check out the full here.

 Soybeans are one of the richest sources of phytoestrogens.
-The intake of foods rich in estrogen like these is known to provide relief from the symptoms of the menstrual cycle in women.
+It is beneficial in providing relief from menstrual problems like cramps or pain by restoring the estrogen levels in the body.
 Check out the full here.